 The Applicant is required to update the Application information for the DG Project, including but not limited to information concerning: the DG Project owner, the Customer, the Bill Credit Recipient(s), the recipient of Performance-Based Incentive Payments, the total cost of the project, indication of whether the system is a "self-install" by the Customer/Project Owner, proof of completed mandatory training from the Rhode Island Office of Energy Resources if the system is a "self-install", and both the General Contractor registration number and the Electrician license number of the entities constructing the project.
-Also, an Applicant may designate a successor Applicant for a DG Project under this Tariff with notice to the Company and without the consent of the Company.
-The Applicant may, but need not be, the same person or entity to pursue the interconnection of the DG Project with the Company's electric distribution system.
+Also, an Applicant may designate a successor Applicant for a DG Project under this Tariff with notice to the Company and without the consent of the DG Project with the Company's electric distribution system.
 The Applicant maintains the obligation to ensure that all aspects of a DG Project comply with the terms of the Company's Solicitation and Enrollment Process Rules and this Tariff.
 Upon notice to the Company, the Applicant may transfer the compensation under this Tariff to another person or entity without the consent of the Company.